-- If two or more errors occur simultaneously, the highest error code number is displayed first. - After the error is corrected, the error code will cease to display without user intervention.
+- If two or more errors occur simultaneously, the highest error code number is displayed first. - · After error is resolved, the error code does not display.

 Decoding the Error Display

 See images and table below for indoor unit error codes, location of LEDs, and operation status.